pzzd/thinking-about-deep-learning/04-bayes-loop.md

 ## Using Bayes' Loop with a single coin

 _Deep Learning_ uses a single coin example to explain the frequentist method, but moves to a more complicated example for the Bayes method.
 But I wonder if Bayes' Loop can be used to determine the bias of a coin without comparing it to another coin?
+Trying to apply different methods to the same scenario would make it easier for me to understand.

 I will use the very first set of flips to just make up some kind of bias.
 Four heads out of 5 flips is a bias of 0.8: we use this for P(H), the Evidence.